 Remaining waterwheels previously used to operate the gristmills and sawmills of early America are now largely functioning as historic sites and museums.
 Today, the kinetic energy of flowing rivers is captured in a much different way and converted into hydroelectricity.
 Probably the most familiar type of hydroelectric power is generated by a system in which dams are constructed to store water in a reservoir.
 When released, the water flows through turbines to produce electricity.
 This is known as "pumped-storage hydropower"-water is cycled between lower and upper reservoirs to control electricity generation between times of low and peak demand.
 Another type, called "run-of-river hydropower," funnels a portion of river flow through a channel and does not require a dam.
-Hydropower plants can range in size from massive projects like the Hoover Dam to micro-hydroelectric power is naturally dependent on geographic location.
-Assuming a dependable waterway source is accessible and available, it could be used in the following ways:
+Hydropower plants can range in size from massive projects like the Hoover Dam to micro-hydroelectric power systems.

-CLASS: I-M.Sc., CHEMISTRY COURSE NAME: GREEN CHEMISTRY COURSE CODE: 18CHP105A UNIT: III (Energy requirements for reaction) BATCH-2018-20
+COURSE CODE: 19CHP105A UNIT: III (Energy requirements for reaction) BATCH-2019-21